How to Become a Charter Bus Driver

 Aggressive Driving/Road Rage

-Aggressive driving and road rage occur when emotions intensify and drivers make unsafe decisions on the road.
+Aggressive driving and road rage occurs when emotions intensify and drivers make unsafe decisions on the road.
 Specifically, aggressive driving is when someone operates a vehicle in a bold or selfish manner, while road rage happens when someone operates a vehicle with the intent of doing harm or assaults a driver/vehicle.

 When confronted by an aggressive driver: